makrai/notes/garcia-ceja18-mental-health-multimod-survey.md

       transitions
   * fewer works related to forecasting than to association and detection
-  * Support Vector Machines (SVM) and tree based classifiers seem to be among the most used models for detection which makes sense since they are
+  * Support Vector Machines (SVM) and tree based classifiers seem to be among the most used models for detection
     * well researched, easy to understand and included in many ML frameworks

 ## Study type can be association, detection and forecasting